Use the CircleCI CLI to split tests

 2. Split and run tests

-There are two commands that you can use to split your tests.
+Two commands are available for you to split your tests.
 We recommend using circleci tests run

 as this enables you to also take advantage of the rerun failed tests feature.
 The examples in this section use the circleci tests run